griffinteller/AutonoWar/README.md

 * `RobotConnection.set_tire_steering(tire_name, bering)`: sets tire `tire_name` to `bering`.
 All angles/berings are clockwise off of vertical (unity's coordinate system is left-handed).

+* `RobotConnection.flip_coordinates`: flips relative coordiates 180 degrees around the forward axis to facilitate steering in the case that the robot lands upside-down (or you just feel like it ¯\_(ツ)_/¯)

 * `RobotConnection.sensors`: Dictionary/Hashtable containing information about the state of the robot.

   * Vectors are stored as dictionaries with keys `"x"`, `"y"`, and `"z"`.